ash0080/gun.doc.cn/Modules.md

 A LevelDB adapter that works with the levelDB module ecosystem.

 ### [reticle](https://github.com/PsychoLlama/Reticle)
-Namespace your data, preventing naming conflicts and clear separation between apps.
+Namespace your data, preventing naming conflicts and adding clear separation between apps.